 Carole Richards, DVM Co-Owner of Caring Hands Animal Hospital of Ashburn

 Dr. Richards, Co-Owner, is a graduate of Cornell University College of Veterinary Medicine in Ithaca, New York.
 Originally from Illinois, she has a degree in Biology from Eureka College, the Alma Mater of President Ronald Reagan.
-Dr. Richards has been practicing in the Northern Virginia area since graduation from veterinary school and has interests in ultrasound and soft tissue surgery.
-In her free time Dr. Richards and her husband enjoy running.
-They share their home with 2 dogs (Roofus and George) and 3 cats (Melvin, Bump and Wishbone).
+Dr. Richards has been practicing in the Northern Virginia area since graduation from veterinary school and has interests in soft tissue surgery, dentistry and shelter medicine.
+She is active in the animal care community, serving as medical director for a non-profit in West Virginia.
+In her free time, Dr. Richards and her husband enjoy running.
+They share their home with 1 dog (Roofus) and 3 cats (Bump, Wishbone, and Pickles).

 Christina Piola Rouse, DVM, Medical Director of Caring Hands Animal Hospital of Ashburn